 - (a) Public Interest.
-The HCA is authorized to make the determination required by FAR 25.202(a)(1).
-The HCA may not redelegate this authority. - (b) Nonavailability.
-For the determination under FAR 25.202(a)(2):
+(1) Only the head of the agency may make the determination required by FAR 25.202(a)(1).
+The head of the agency may not redelegate this authority. - (2) The determination described in FAR 25.202(b) must consider the cost advantages of any foreign sourced steel, iron, or manufactured goods. - (b) Nonavailability.
+Only the HCA may make the determination required by FAR 25.202(a)(2).
+The HCA may not redelegate this authority.